sairam220/Cws_task_2/README.md

 This README provides an overview of the MultiSeller Excel File Validation App, its functionality, and how to use it.

+## Deployment

+This application is deployed on Vercel and can be accessed at the following URL: [https://sairam-cws-2.vercel.app/](https://sairam-cws-2.vercel.app/).

 ## Overview

 The MultiSeller Excel File Validation App is a web application built with React that allows users to upload and validate multiple types of Excel files, including "Seller_customer.xlsx" and "Seller_invoice.xlsx".
 The app performs data validation on the uploaded files and displays both valid and invalid data in separate tables, making it easy to identify and address data issues.